+YEAR THREE

-YEAR THREE (Hours: 37 - 54) ☐ 1.
-Prepare for Preliminary Exams. ☐ Work with your chair to determine a date for your preliminary exams. ☐ 2.
-Check in with your Faculty advisor each semester. ☐ 3.
-Re-familiarize yourself with the Shared Google Drive: PhD Student Resources Important milestone and official paperwork will be relevant this year.
+1. Prepare for Preliminary Exams.

+U Work with your chair to determine a date for your preliminary exams.

+2. Check in with your Faculty advisor each semester.

+3. Re-familiarize yourself with the Shared Google Drive: PhD Student Resources

+- Important milestone and official paperwork will be relevant this year.
 As you start to have questions about paperwork needed, look over the documents in the "The Grad School's Forms" file.
-If anything is not clear, please email your staff advisor to set up a meeting. ☐ 4.
-Submit your Doctoral Student Portfolio ☐ Due every November you are an active student.
-If not done by the deadline, a hold will restrict you from registering for the Spring semester. ☐ 5.
-Pre-Registration begins for Spring semester in November ☐ The Spring schedule goes live about a month prior.
+If anything is not clear, please email your staff advisor to set up a meeting.

+4. Submit your Doctoral Student Portfolio

+Due every November you are an active student.
+If not done by the deadline, a hold will restrict you from registering for the Spring semester.

+5. Pre-Registration begins for Spring semester in November

+The Spring schedule goes live about a month prior.
 Speak with your Faculty advisor again before pre-registration begins.
 Get registered as soon as you are able; courses begin to close when there is a lack of registration.

-6. Complete all required annual training for GA positions (GAR, GAT, GANT) Information about trainings will be emailed in the summer prior to your assistantship.
-These trainings are mandatory and attendance is required. □ 7.
-Take Preliminary Exams ☐ Complete the Preliminary Examination no later than the end of the semester following the completion of the formal coursework on the degree plan.
-All details on required forms and steps can be found in the Google Drive: PhD Student Resources > The Grad School's Forms > Prelims alize research proposal and prepare for proposal defense Work with your committee 10.
-Su bmit the research proposal for your dissertation Submit and obtain IRB permission for your dissertation study with supervision from chair(s) All details on required forms, documents, and steps for completion can be found in the Google Drive: PhD Student Resources > The Grad School's Forms > Proposal Submission due at least 20 working days prior to submission of the Request and Announcement of Final Examination.
-11 Pr e-Registration hegins for Summer and Fall semesters in Anril
+G 6.
+Complete all required annual training for GA positions (GAR, GAT, GATS)

+Information about trainings will be emailed in the summer prior to your assistantship.
+These trainings are mandatory and attendance is required.

+7. Take Preliminary Exams

+- □ Complete the Preliminary Examination no later than the end of the semester following the completion of the formal coursework on the degree plan. - All details on required forms and steps can be found in the Google Drive: PhD Student Resources > The Grad School's Forms > Prelims

+□ 8.
+Lead research process

-☐ Create a research proposal, present at a conference, analyze data, etc.
+Create a research proposal, present at a conference, analyze data, etc.